ThomasKundera/tkytpy/README.md

 0 : Do not
 1-10: do with more priority, 10 will cross the above scale by one level.

+## Feature requests

+### Summary, by importance
+  - Enhancement of UI
+    - 3 oldest and newest instead of one
+    - Data about video with threads
+    - User image
+  - Shadow banning check
+  - DB speed enhancement

 ### A rewrite around message passing ?
 A state table is preserved and updated with requests and state of completion.
 Spinners are handling them.